safrique/code-challenge-howsy/README.md

 # Instructions

+## System Requirements

+It is assumed that the user has Docker & Composer installed globally.

+## Instructions to run app

 1. Fork the repository from https://github.com/safrique/code-challenge-howsy
 2. Clone the repository to the local machine.
 3. From within the new project directory, run the following commands to set up the dependencies and start the docker